 Burma Love has a cool bar, a great location in the Mission, and a much nicer space than its older brother, Burma Superstar.
 Plates are all made to share, which is ideal for celebrating your birth with your friends.
 Tea Leaf salad, chicken with mint, and skillet shrimp for all.

 Nice, authentic, non-stuffy French food on the far end of Union Street, Gamine is something of a secret spot since it doesn’t serve avocado toast and is a bit off the beaten path.
 The wine flows like water and the petit filet is everything you need.
 You can book the private upstairs room for up to ten people, and we would highly recommend you do so.

 There are few things as joyful as a table full of humans drinking beer from a glass boot and eating pretzels and sausage.
-Leopold’s doesn’t take reservations, but for a group bigger than 10 they’ll help you figure out the best way to get a big table.
+If your group is larger than 10, get in touch with them and they’ll help you figure out the best way to get a big table.
 You probably won’t remember dinner (maybe because the food isn’t totally mindblowing), but you will have had a wonderful time.
 Everything can be shared and there are few places in the city that take themselves less seriously and have more of a party-time vibe than this spot.

 Foreign Cinema is still one of the cooler restaurants in San Francisco.
 The patio, the giant foreign film screen, the night air, the fried chicken - it’s very hard to have a bad time here.
 And they can often accommodate a large group, because they actually have space (a novel concept in SF).
 A great choice for most types of birthday action.